Toasterbirb/dde/README.md

 # dde

+**NOTICE**
+This project is defunct!
+Bundling suckless tools into a singular repository didn't really work out in the end.
+It just doesn't make sense and only makes things more difficult.

 dde (dynamic desktop environment) is a collection of different programs creating a simple desktop environment.
 How is this different from Gnome or KDE etc. you might ask.
 Not too much and a lot at the same time.
 When someone chooses to go with a window manager only setup instead of a readymade desktop environment, they are basically building their own desktop environment by combining different programs.

 ## Features and programs